dsabia/remote-counter/README.md

 #### Notes

+Here, few some answare:

 ###### programming language
 Java

 ###### programming paradigms
-OO
+OO with some deign pattern:

+1. Command

+2. Factory

+3. EventBus

+4. Publish–Subscribe

 ###### libraries
-JCS: java cache system for Lateral TCP Cache
+* JCS: java cache system for Lateral TCP Cache
-Guava
+* Guava
+* Junit

 ######Frameworks

 ######Protocols
-Lateral TCP Cache
+* Lateral TCP Cache
-Socket
+* Socket

 ######Architecture
-1. client server architecture (simple socket sender->receiver) on localhost:4444
+1. client server architecture (simple socket sender->receiver) on *localhost:4444*
-2. distribuite cluster cache among nodes [localhost:11111-localhost:11110]
+2. distribuite cluster cache among nodes *[localhost:11111-localhost:11110]*

 ######Optimisations
+1. Separation of cluster and socket, for improve testing

 ######Coding style

 ######Test strategy
 ...in progress

+third party library integration not suggest a fast way to test but more the use of some framework and mock.
+Mainly is to test configuration.

-######Anything else
+#####Anything else

 ######Known issue
-* Still not working the failure recovery on Windows
+* Still not working the failure recovery on Windows: probably test not passed.

+######TODO
+* properties file for the confiuration
+* improve log
+* found a way to test client and server working togheter (inproject for Acceptance Test)